AstroicyOP/TrixX/README.md

-<p align='center'>Code no longer being updated here!<p>
+<p align='center'>Code no longer being updated here!</p>

-<p align='center'>We aren't hosting this code any more and you can't get help to host this bot!<p>
+<p align='center'>We are no longer hosting this code, and support for hosting this bot is unavailable.</p>

-# Hey, I am Trixx.
-A Bot which works with Prefixed Commands!
-[Discord Server](https://discord.gg/F2JGrrsag2) me now
+# Trixx - A Bot with Prefixed Commands

+Join our [Discord Server](https://discord.gg/F2JGrrsag2) for more information.

-## Installing the files
+## Installation

-• You can either fork this repo or just download the zip.
+• You can either fork this repository or download the zip file directly.

-• You can ever use `git clone https://github.com/AstroicyOP/Trixx`
+• Alternatively, use the following command to clone the repository: `git clone https://github.com/AstroicyOP/Trixx`

 ## Prerequisites